 Carlos Aguayo – Director

-After singing in an auditioned, 16-voice jazz choir in high school, where he got his first taste of barbershop singing Coney Island Baby, Carlos felt right at home returning to the risers with the Duke City Sound in Albuquerque back in 2009.
+After singing in an auditioned, 16-voice jazz choir in high school, where he got his first taste of barbershop singing such classics as Coney Island Baby and Walking Through The Park One Day, Carlos felt right at home returning to the risers with the Duke City Sound in Albuquerque in 2009.
 From the first tags sung after that first rehearsal, he knew he had found his tribe among the BHS, and jumped in with both feet.
 His first quartet, Paramount, formed in 2011, and were novice champs their first year out, and were Rocky Mountain District’s 3rd place quartet champs in 2012.
-Carlos moved to Portland in search of more fruitful opportunities in the recovering high-tech sector, and he has joined the Bridge Town Sound chorus, and also sings in an upstart mixed barbershop chorus.
+Carlos moved to Portland in search of more fruitful opportunities in the burgeoning high-tech sector, and he now sings bass with Hometown Harmony and the Bridge Town Sound chorus.